abid8042/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers-in-Julia/README.md

-# Bayesian Methods for Hackers
+# Probabilistic Programming and Bayesian Methods for Hackers
 ## Using Turing - a Probablistic programming package in the Julia language

 Open the following links in new tabs